H2CO3/sam-bam-rs/README.md

 ## Future versions
 * Support for `bam::Writer`,
 * Optimized writing of SAM records,
-* Support for multi-thread loading and writing,
+* Support multi-thread reading and writing,
 * Additional features for `bam::Record` and other structures, like `Cigar`.